EnigmaCurry/dry_agent/README.md

 networks, set `PUBLIC_SUBNET=0.0.0.0/0`.
 The default port is set by `PUBLIC_PORT=8123`.

-The app is technically available to localhost at port `APP_LOCALHOST_PORT` (35123), however this port requires mTLS, and cannot be used except by other containers that have a key.
+The backend app is technically available to localhost at port `APP_LOCALHOST_PORT` (35123), however this port requires mTLS, and cannot be used except by other containers that have a key.
+Its existence should be treated as an implementation detail.
 All public access must go through Traefik on `PUBLIC_SUBNET` at `PUBLIC_HOST` on `PUBLIC_PORT` (8123).